 - Raised hackles

 If your pup exhibits several of these behaviors when around other dogs, calmly assess the situation and redirect your dog away from the situation.
-Reward them for coming to your side if called with plenty of treats, showing them that this was the right thing to do in this situation.
+Reward them for coming to your side if called with plenty of dog treats, showing them that this was the right thing to do in this situation.

 Work on obedience training regularly: Although obedience training should be most intense when your dog is a puppy, it shouldn’t just end there.
 Continue to practice positive reinforcement training so you can be confident that whatever situation arises, your dog will return to your side.